 Figure 7.
-Schoell (1983) plot of methane δ^{13} C versus δ D for the DeSoto Parish natural gas samples.
+Schoell (1983) plot of methane δ^{13} C versus δD for the DeSoto Parish natural gas samples.

-The plot of ethane δ^{13} C versus propane δ^{13} C in Figure 8 provides thermal maturity estimates for four of the produced gas samples as well as for the Hanson Relief well sample (discussed below) in terms of vitrinite reflectance equivalent (VR_e).
-The Sampson Est. 33 #1 well sample has insufficient propane for carbon isotope measurement.
+The plot of ethane δ^{13} C versus propane δ^{13} C in Figure 8 provides thermal maturity estimates for six of the produced gas samples as well as for the Hanson Relief well sample (discussed below) in terms of vitrinite reflectance equivalent (VRe).
+The Sampson Est. 33 #1, Evans 26H-1, and Ford 31H-1 well samples had insufficient propane for carbon isotope measurement.
 The Cotton Valley Formation gas produced from the Mary Belle Smith 28 #2 Alt well was generated in its source rock at a VR_e ~ 1.7%.
 This estimate agrees with the predicted present day maturation of Haynesville and Bossier Formation source rocks and interbedded Cotton Valley reservoir and source rocks in the study area published by Nunn (2012).
-The L. A. Smith #2 gas produced from the Fredericksburg Formation is more mature and was generated at approximately 1.8% VR_e.
+The L. A. Smith #2 gas produced from the Fredericksburg Formation is more mature and was generated at approximately 1.8% VR_s.
 Interestingly, Fredericksburg strata in the study area are thermally immature (VR = 0.25 to 0.55%); only Cotton Valley, Bossier, Haynesville and Smackover Formation source rocks attained the level of thermal stress observed in the L. A. Smith #2 gas (Nunn, 2012).
-The Rodessa Formation hydrocarbons produced from the Wanamaker #1 well and the Paluxy Formation hydrocarbons produced from the J. B. Barr 28 #2 well were generated at a VR_e ~ 2.1%, probably from the same source rock.
-Note that the L. A. Smith #2, Wanamaker #1, and J. B. Barr 28 #2 gas samples all plot slightly downward and off of the ethane δ^{13} C versus propane δ^{13} C correlation trend; this indicates a mix of different thermogenic gases related to secondary alteration effects (Whiticar, 1994).
-As is the case described for the Fredericksburg Formation, the Paluxy Formation stratigraphic interval is thermally immature in the study area and only the deeper Smackover interval source rocks reached the level of maturity observed in the J. B. Barr 28 #2 well gas sample (Nunn, 2012).
-Rodessa Formation strata penetrated in the Wanamaker #1 well are in the early oil window (0.55 to 0.7 VR_e) and also require a Smackover source for the observed level of hydrocarbon gas maturity (Nunn, 2012).
+The Rodessa Formation hydrocarbons produced from the Wanamaker #1 and Ford 1 wells, the Paluxy Formation hydrocarbons produced from the J. B. Barr 28 #2 well, and the Hosston gas produced from the Jones 1-D well all were generated at a VR_e ~ 2.1%, probably from the same source rock.
+Note that the L. A. Smith #2, Wanamaker #1, Ford 1, Jones 1-D, and J. B. Barr 28 #2 gas samples all plot slightly downward and off of the ethane $\delta^{13}C$ versus propane $\delta^{13}C$ correlation trend in Figure 8; this indicates a mix of different thermogenic gases related to secondary alteration effects (Whiticar, 1994).
+As is the case described for the Fredericksburg

+Formation, the Paluxy Formation stratigraphic interval is thermally immature in the study area and only the deeper Smackover interval source rocks reached the level of maturity observed in the J. B. Barr 28 #2 well gas sample (Nunn, 2012).
+Rodessa Formation strata penetrated in the Wanamaker #1 well are in the early oil window (0.55 to 0.7 VR_e) and also require a Smackover source for the observed level of hydrocarbon gas maturity shown in Figure 8 (Nunn, 2012).